Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2: Discussions

-Next, we discuss the SdH oscillation observed with $F_{\mathrm{S}} = \SI{176}{\tesla}$, which is not observed in the dHvA oscillations.
-This might be related to the $\gamma$ surface of the up spins ($\gamma_{\uparrow}$) (Fig.~\ref{FigTheory}(j)).
-The electronic structure of this band varies with a slight shift in the Fermi level, and it can be either an ellipsoidal sphere or a torus.
-When this Fermi surface becomes a torus, the quantum oscillation corresponding to the inner core of the torus can appear.
-Thus, a quantum oscillation related to the torus-shaped Fermi surface is a candidate for the $F_{\mathrm{S}}$ branch, although the reason why this branch is not observed in dHvA oscillations is not clear.
-Another possible explanation is the quantum interference effect, which is not due to Landau quantization but results from electrons on different trajectories \cite{stark1974interfering,stark1977comparison}.
+Another possible explanation is the quantum interference effect, which is not due to Landau quantization but results from electrons on different trajectories \cite{stark1974interfering, stark1977comparison}.
 This effect causes an oscillation only in resistivity and not in other thermodynamic properties, as is the present case.
 The amplitude of this oscillation, however, is known to be insensitive to variations in temperature \cite{PhysRevLett.26.556,PhysRevResearch.2.023217}.
 This is in contrast to the observed oscillation of $F_{\mathrm{S}}$ branch.
 A similar difference between dHvA and SdH is also reported for CeAgSb${}_2$ \cite{PhysRevB.72.104428}.
 In this quasi-two-dimensional 4$f$-localized ferromagnet, the electronic structure has been investigated by both dHvA \cite{doi:10.1080/13642810208222948} and SdH effects \cite{PhysRevB.72.104428,PhysRevB.75.014413,PhysRevB.60.13371}.
 According to the SdH investigation, the main peak was found at $\SI{25}{\tesla}$, which had not been reported in the dHvA experiment nor predicted by the first-principles calculation.
 Furthermore, this SdH oscillation is sensitive to the field direction and strongly suppressed when the field is tilted more than $\SI{7}{\degree}$ away from the $c$ axis, while the dHvA oscillations are observed regardless of the field direction.
 These features are discussed in terms of field-orientation-sensitive scattering due to the magnetic anisotropy, the dimensionality of the Fermi surface, and quantum interference \cite{PhysRevB.72.104428}.